Richard P. Feynman

 - Distinctions between the annually awarded Foresight Institute Feynman Prizes and the Feynman Grand Prize

-Palo Alto, CA – May 23, 2016 – Foresight Institute, a leading think tank and public interest organization focused on molecular nanotechnology, announced the winners for the 2015 Foresight Institute Feynman Prizes.
+Foresight Institute, a leading think tank, research, and public interest organization focused on molecular manufacturing and other transformative technologies, announced the winners for the 2018 Foresight Institute Feynman Prizes.
+These are given in two categories, one for Experiment and the other for Theory in nanotechnology/molecular manufacturing.

 Foresight Institute Feynman Prize – Experimental

-Foresight Institute is a leading think tank and public interest organization focused on transformative future technologies.
-Founded in 1986, its mission is to discover and promote the upsides, and help avoid the drawbacks, of nanotechnology, artificial Intelligence, biotechnology, and similar life-changing developments.
+The Foresight Institute is a leading think tank and public interest organization focused on transformative future technologies.
+Founded in 1986, its mission is to discover and promote the upsides, and help avoid the drawbacks, of nanotechnology, artificial intelligence, biotechnology, and similar life-changing developments.
+For more information visit http://foresight.org.

 Two prizes in the amount of $5,000 each will be awarded to the researchers whose recent work has most advanced the achievement of Feynman’s goal for nanotechnology: molecular manufacturing, defined as the construction of atomically-precise products through the use of molecular machine systems.
 Synonyms include “atomically precise manufacturing” (APM) and “productive nanosystems”.
 Separate prizes will be awarded for theoretical work and for experimental work.